Construction General Permit Inspector Training

 EPA's Construction Inspection Training Course

-EPA’s construction inspection training course is now available.
-Although the requirement to comply with the 2022 CGP’s new training requirements does not start until February 17, 2023, interested individuals are welcome to complete the EPA course any time prior to that date.
-The training is provided at no cost to CGP permittees.
-If an individual completes the EPA course and passes exam, that person will be considered qualified to conduct inspections under Part 4 of the 2022 CGP, and will be provided with documentation showing their successful completion of the EPA course.
-The course is being provided in both English and Spanish; the Spanish language version will be available in late 2022.
+EPA’s construction inspection training course is available.
+The training is provided at no cost.
+If an individual completes the EPA course and passes the exam, that person will be considered qualified to conduct inspections under Part 4 of the 2022 CGP, and will be provided with documentation showing their successful completion of the EPA course.
+The course is provided in English and Spanish.

 Non-EPA Inspector Trainings